keyaedisa/dabs/README.md

 option in abs meant specifically for the build of your iso!
 A simplified, automated, and intelligent build process can be made for you!

+Instructions on how to install can be found at the bottom of this readme!

 # XeroLinux

 https://xerolinux.xyz